 Extensive Experience with Complex Cases

 Endometrial cancer – sometimes called uterine cancer – begins in the layer of cells that form the lining (endometrium) of the uterus.
 It is the most common cancer of the female reproductive tract.
-About one-third of ovarian cancer cases are believed to begin as endometrial cancer.

 Types, Causes, and Symptoms